jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 1) Allthethings.dll with rundll32/README.md

 Next, even if it is common that such rundll32 loads (which is honestly bad), **how many of such DLLs (we know it is a DLL even if it is named as doc) make network connections?** **So even without the ability to tell true destination, the Sysmon network connection events are still useful.**

+In this log sample, the first Rundll32 started another Rundll32 from Windows\SysWOW64.

 ## Questions
 This is not exhaustive set, just samples: